 In the past these ultrasonic tests repeatedly revealed defects in the manual weld seams caused by a lack of fusion at the start of the weld.
 This wastes time and is a major cost factor, particularly because the frame requires many manually welded short weld seams - which means many weld starts as well.
 Every defect means that the affected location must be ground out, re-welded and checked again.

 “The reliability and quality of our machinery is a priority for our customers,” says Heikki Selkälä.
 “We cannot and we will not run risks, particularly in welding, and therefore we only use the best technology available.”

 Kari Lehtomaa is the Managing Director of the Finnish Fronius representative Pronius Oy.
 He maintains close contact with customers in the region and makes sure he keeps abreast of their preferences and problems.
 He was therefore very optimistic that the new TPS/i would score highly at Ponsse.
 Ultimately a particularly reliable weld start is one of the key characteristics of the latest generation of power sources.

 In fact the innovative TPS/i was quickly welcomed by Heikki Selkälä’s team, as reported enthusiastically by the Production Development Manager: “Our primary aim was to improve the weld seam quality in our manual welding, which was achieved by switching to the TPS 500i.
-We quickly realized that the new generation really is in a class of its own!”
+We quickly realised that the new generation really is in a class of its own!”

 However, the reliably deep penetration in all welding phases, including at the start of the weld, is only one benefit.
 The forestry machine manufacturer also reports significant improvements in the weld seam appearance following the introduction of the TPS/i in conjunction with the PMC (Pulse Multi Control) characteristic.